-Directors' and company secretary's Biographies
+Directors' and company secretary's biographies

-The following are the Directors' and Company Secretary's Biographies for individuals who held office at any time during 2013.
+The following are the Directors' and Company Secretary's Biographies for individuals who held office at any time during 2014, and until the date of this report.

-Philip O'Quigley - Chairman
+Philip O'Quigley - Chairman & Executive Director

 Mr. O'Quigley brings 20 years' experience in senior management positions in the oil and gas industry.
 His career, which spans a number of London and Dublin listed exploration and production companies, includes experience working in countries such as Argentina, the United States, Algeria, the UK and Ireland.
-Most recently, he served as Finance Director for Providence Resources, an Irish oil and gas exploration and production company and he remains on the board of Providence Resources as a non - executive director.
+Most recently, he served as Finance Director for Providence Resources, an Irish oil and gas exploration and production company and he remains on the board of Providence Resources as a non-executive director.
 Mr. O'Quigley is a Fellow of the Institute of Chartered Accountants in Ireland and qualified as a Chartered Accountant with Ernst & Young in Dublin.

-John Carroll - Country Manager Australia and Director, Falcon Oil & Gas Australia Ltd
+Mr. O'Quigley is also President and CEO of Falcon Oil & Gas Ltd, the parent company of Falcon Oil & Gas Australia Ltd